wp-plugins/woocommerce-easy-booking-system/readme.txt

 3. Go to the WooCommerce Easy Booking tab to set up the plugin
 4. Go to the WooCommerce Product Page your want to allow for booking or renting
 5. Check the "Bookable" checkbox next to the product type dropdown
-6. If you want to set bookings options for each product, go to the "Bookings" tab on the product page.
+6. If you want to set bookings options for each product, go to the "Bookings" tab on the product page (or the variations tab for variable products).
 7. And you're done !

 == Changelog ==

+= 1.5 =

+This update contains major changes for variable products.
+Backwards compatibility should be ok, but still check your variations after updating.

+* Add - Variations are now handled individually, instead of inheriting from the parent product.
+* Add - Multisite compatibility.
+* Add - Right to left CSS, for right to left languages.
+* Fix - Wrong price calculation when modifying an order.
+* Fix - Security changes.
+* Fix - Picker inputs pointer cursor.
+* Fix - Added en.js file.
+* Fix - Wrong $wpdb calls.
+* Fix - Display product price on the right format.
+* Tweak - Regenerate CSS only after saving plugin settings.
+* Tweak - Improved Inputs CSS.
+* Localization - Added Dutch translation.
+* Localization - Update French translation.

 = 1.4.4 =